Prerequisites

 -

-Append (Recommended): In this mode, new data records are added at the end of your Destination table without modifying or deleting any existing data.
-This is the default selection.
+Append: In this mode, new data records are added at the end of your Destination table without modifying or deleting any existing data.

 Note: This option may result in duplicate data in your Destination tables.

-Later, you can change the load mode for any Source object individually on the Object Configuration page.
+Note: Hevo does not automatically revert these objects to Merge mode later.
+However, if required, you can manually change the load mode for any Source object from the Configure Objects page.

 -